neilotoole/sq/packages/docker/README.md

 # Shell into a one-time container.
 $ docker run -it ghcr.io/neilotoole/sq zsh

-# Start container named "sq-shell" as a daemon.
+# Start container named "sq-shell" detached (in the background).
 $ docker run -d --name sq-shell ghcr.io/neilotoole/sq
 # Shell into that container.
 $ docker exec -it sq-shell zsh